-As noted in the description of target channel conditions, the beach face slope is set by wave action in the surf zone and is sufficiently steep that flow velocity exceeds threshold for sand movement for all expected discharge rates.
-Under target conditions, the sand scoured by this process will be replaced by wave action on high tides, yielding no net change in the channel mouth morphology.
+The beach face slope is set by wave action in the surf zone and is sufficiently steep that flow velocity exceeds threshold for sand movement for all expected discharge rates.
+Under infrequent outlet channel conditions, the sand scoured by this process could be replaced by wave action on high tides, yielding no net change in the channel mouth morphology.
 However, if the scour is larger than deposition on the beach face, the active scour zone may move landward, into the outlet channel.
 This upstream movement is similar to nick point migration or head-cutting observed in streams and rivers.
-It is also the process observed by the Agency's maintenance staff when the beach berm is artificially breached under current practice.
-The breaching typically happens very quickly, before wave-induced sand transport can close off the breach in subsequent higher tides.
+It is also the process thought to occur for self-breaching and observed by Sonoma Water's maintenance staff when the beach berm is artificially breached under current practice.
+The breaching typically happens relatively quickly, usually within a few hours, before wave-induced sand transport can close off the breach in subsequent higher tides.

-A second possible mechanism of breaching is seepage-induced sand mobilization, represented in Figure 4 as an arrow associated with Q_s .
+A second possible mechanism of breaching is seepage-induced sand mobilization, represented in Figure 4-3 as an arrow associated with Q_s.
 If seepage rates are sufficiently large, the movement of water through the sand can mobilize sand particles where the seepage flow daylights at the ground surface.
 Piping of groundwater along preferred pathways, which may exist within or adjacent to the jetty, might encourage this process by increasing flow rates through portions of the beach.
-Although seepage failure has not been observed at the Russian River estuary, it has been observed at other estuaries including Crissy Field (Battalio et al 2006) and others (Kraus et al 2002).
+Although seepage failure has not been observed at the Russian River Estuary, it has been observed at other estuaries including Crissy Field (Battalio et al 2006) and others (Kraus et al 2002).
 Seepage failure may simultaneously accompany other breach mechanisms and hence be difficult to identify on its own.
-Or, seepage failure may require a larger head difference between the estuary and the ocean than what occurs at the Russian River mouth because of artificial breaching to prevent flooding.
+Or, seepage failure may require a larger head difference between the estuary and the ocean than what occurs at the Russian River mouth because of artificial breaching to prevent flooding or self-breaching when lagoon water levels exceed the beach berm's crest elevation.